craigmiller160/funcoast-hi-attendance/README.md

 ## What It Does

 This application will populate the bare minimum required to get the application up and running again.

+## Additional Notes

+The list of panels is hardcoded in `PanelService`.
+It also is designed to identify who is a part of what panel based on regex against manually-written panel descriptions.